SoulRamC/Llama2-Discord-ChatBot/README.md

 # Llama2-Discord-ChatBot
-This a simple chat bot using Llama2 model.
+This is a simple chat bot using Llama2 model.